inspiringsource/inspiringsource.github.io/README.md

 ## Resources

 The rocket design is based on a public domain rocket from [Public Domain Vectors](https://publicdomainvectors.org/en/free-clipart/Colorful-missle-vector-image/74243.html).
 The stars effect was inspired by [WheresDara's CodePen](https://codepen.io/wheresdara/pen/wvXBpwa).
 I used the CSS code and adapted it for [this project](https://inspiringsource.github.io/Rocket).
-The typing effect is inspired by this [CodePen project](https://codepen.io/hubspot/pen/abKBJbM).
+The typing effect is inspired by this [CodePen project by HubSpot](https://codepen.io/hubspot/pen/abKBJbM).